 - Head to the App Store and download Google Photos.

 - Launch the app from your device's home screen.

 - Tap Get started > OK > Continue.

 - If you want to use cellular data to back up your pictures, hit Switch, right next to the Use cellular data to back up option.
 This is, however, not recommended because you may end up overcharging your data bill.

 Step 2: Sync your photo library

 - Select the Original or High quality option to either maintain the original file size or compress your photos.

 - Select Get Notified or No Thanks to decide whether you wish to receive a notification when someone shares a picture with you or not.
 In the latter case, ensure you hit Leave Off.

 Google Photos should have automatically synced your pictures folder by now, which means that you can access your photo library from any internet-connected device smartphone, tablet, or another.

 Although there is seemingly no way to transfer apps from an iPhone to Android, using different tools for specific apps can help to deal with the problem.
+Make sure you check the most recommended method.
 It is always exciting news when technology keeps up with the times and people's requirements.
 Now, you know not only how to transfer apps from iPhone to Android but also how to do that effectively, fast, and, most importantly, safely.